Specific Heat of Spin Excitations Measured by FerromagneticResonance: Results and discussion

-With these values we then evaluated the Zeeman contribution $F_{\mathrm{Zeeman}}=-\vec{M}\cdot\vec{B}$ to the free energy density in eq.\ref{eq:Free-Energy-Density} for all temperatures using the critical angles $\phi_{B}$ from fig. \ref{fig:The-boundary-of} as the in plane applied field angle.
-In this calculation $\theta_{B}$ and $\theta$ are fixed to $90\text{\textdegree}$ due to the shape anisotropy of the sample.
+With these values, we then evaluated the contribution of the Zeeman-energy $F_{\mathrm{Zeeman}}=-\vec{M}\cdot\vec{B}$ to the free energy density in Eq. \ref{eq:Free-Energy-Density} for all temperatures using the critical angles $\phi_{B}$ from Fig. \ref{fig:The-boundary-of} as the in-plane applied field angle.
+In this calculation, we fixed $\theta_{B}$ and $\theta$ to $90\text{°}$ as they are constrained by the sample's shape anisotropy.
 The magnetization angle $\phi$ is determined numerically by minimization eq. \ref{eq:Free-Energy-Density} within the metastable regime.
 This critical Zeeman energy density is the energy density that is provided to the system in order to perform the transition.
-Therfore we analyze its change as a function of temperature.
-Cosidering that the magnetization has some amount of heat available to it in the form of magnons we would expect, that as we decrease the temperature Zeeman energy is required to make the transition.
-Moreover since the Zeeman contribution is defined negative we expect that its change is proportional to the change of the magnon heat in the system.
+Therefore we analyze its change as a function of temperature.
+Considering that the magnetization has some amount of heat available to it in the form of magnons, we would expect that, as we decrease the temperature, more Zeeman energy is required to make the transition.
+Moreover, since the Zeeman contribution is defined negative, we expect that its change is proportional to the change of the magnon heat in the system.
 Therefore we calculated the change of the thermal energy of the magnons that is the heat capacity.
-To calculate the magnonic heat capacity we proceed as described in \cite{Kittel1963}.
-As of \cite{Gross2012,Rezende2014} the magnon dispersion can be approximated as
+To calculate the magnonic heat capacity, we proceed as described in \citep{Kittel1963}.
+As of \citep{Rezende2014} the magnon dispersion can be approximated as

-where $\gamma$ is the magnetogyric ratio, $B$ is the magnetic flux, $k_{m}=\alpha_{D}\frac{\sqrt[3]{6\pi^{2}}}{a}$ is the radius of the Debye-Sphere with the lattice constant $a$ and the scaling factor $\alpha_{D}$ \cite{Rezende2014a} that approximates the Brillouin zone and $\omega_{ZB}$ is the magnon frequency at the zone boundary.
-According to \cite{Kittel1963}, the magnon specific heat can then be written as
+where $\gamma$ is the magnetogyric ratio, $B$ is the magnetic flux, $k_{m}=\alpha_{D}\frac{\sqrt[3]{6\pi^{2}}}{a}$ is the radius of the Debye-Sphere with the lattice constant $a$ and the scaling factor $\alpha_{D}$ \citep{Rezende2014a} that approximates the Brillouin zone, and $\omega_{ZB}$ is the magnon frequency at the zone boundary.
+According to \citep{Kittel1963}, the magnon specific heat can then be written as

 by calculating the temperature derivative of the inner energy of the magnons.
-A comparison between the temperature derivative of the Zeeman contribution and the numerically calculated magnon heat capacity of Fe is shown in fig. \ref{fig:Zeeman-temp-deriv}.
-We find, that for each applied field the curves are proportional which leads us to the conclusion, that this experiment offers a way to measure the heat capacity of magnons at elevated temperatures.
+A comparison between the temperature derivative of the Zeeman contribution and the numerically calculated magnon heat capacity of Fe is shown in Fig. \ref{fig:Zeeman-temp-deriv}.
+We find that, for each applied field, the curves are proportional and the data is in line with the models in \citep{Wojtczak1983} and \citep{Kittel1963}.
+This leads us to conclude that this experiment grants direct access to the heat capacity of magnons at elevated temperatures.